NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

 1. Sign in to `Infura <https://infura.io/>`_.

-2. Navigate to Ethereum from the left pannel -> CREATE NEW PEOJECT.
+2. Navigate to Ethereum from the left panel -> CREATE NEW PEOJECT.
 Insert a name for the project.

 .. image:: ../images/create_infura_project.png